-Moist gluten-free red velvet cake with cream cheese frosting is absolutely stunning!
-3 gluten-free red velvet cake layers, filled and frosted with creamy frosting in a romantic rose pattern.
-The traditional gluten-free red velvet cake is moist with hints of cocoa and vanilla.
+Moist gluten free red velvet cake with cream cheese frosting is absolutely stunning!
+Three gluten free red velvet cake layers, filled and frosted with creamy frosting in a romantic rose pattern.
+The traditional gluten free red velvet cake is moist with hints of cocoa and vanilla.
 The perfect “WOW!” dessert for Valentine’s Day, or any day.

 I’ve been super excited to share this with you!
 Layer cakes may seem scary or hard, but they really aren’t.
 There are a few tricks to success but once you try it, it isn’t that tricky.
 It isn’t as hard as you’d think to make a stunning layer cake like this, and I’m going to show you how.